JacquesCarette/Notes/ResearchIdeas.md

 In physics, coordinate systems can be crucial: doing orbital mechanics in cartesian coordinates, instead of spherical, is completely crazy.
 But this argues for the need to have many (vastly different!) programming languages for different tasks.
 - "Syntactic mathematics" (like closed-form expressions, but so much more).
 Analyze the parts of mathematics that really about the language rather than the semantics.
 There is quite a bit more than meets the eye.
 There is likely a lot of stuff that works in the initial model without saying so, for example.
 Of course, the amount of meta-mathematics that is syntactic dwarfs that, but that's another topic.
+- Intentful types vs representation types.
+This is what Haskell's *newtype* should be all about, and SIP obscures (but isn't wrong!)
+In particular 'theories' are not adequately represented by (dependent) records.